-As stated by the National Institute on Drug Abuse, there are reliable ways to treat opioid dependence.
+Tolerance and withdrawal are the two critical factors in substance dependence.
+Withdrawal symptoms can be challenging to manage alone.
+Fortunately, there are reliable ways to treat opioid dependence.
 These include medication for opioid use disorder (MOUD) and behavioral therapy.
 Some people may do well with both.
 Medication can help your body keep functioning.
 It’s a safer substitute that prevents withdrawal.

 Seek Help for Opioid Dependence at The Right Step Houston

 If you or someone you know is struggling with opioid dependence, The Right Step Houston can help.
 Our evidence-based treatment programs offer a wide range of services to those in need.
 Our compassionate and knowledgeable staff will be with you each step of the way.